Branched-Chain Amino Acids (BCAAs)

 - ^ Yoshiji H, et al. Combination of branched-chain amino acid and angiotensin-converting enzyme inhibitor improves liver fibrosis progression in patients with cirrhosis.
 Mol Med Report.
 (2012)

-- ^ Reynolds B, et al. Amino acid transporters and nutrient-sensing mechanisms: new targets for treating insulin-linked disorders.
+- ^ Reynolds B, et al. Amino acid transporters and nutrient-sensing mechanisms: new targets for treating insulin-linked imbalances.
 Biochem Soc Trans.
 (2007)

 - ^ Boado RJ, et al. Selective expression of the large neutral amino acid transporter at the blood-brain barrier.
 Proc Natl Acad Sci U S A. (1999)